-We LOVE Valentines Day in kindergarten but we know that is can exhausting.
-So we asked in our Teacher Facebook Group the DAY AFTER Valentines Day for teachers top tips and so here are our Valentine tips for kindergarten teachers by kindergarten teachers.
+We LOVE Valentine’s Day in kindergarten but we know that it can be exhausting.
+So we asked in our Teacher Facebook Group the DAY AFTER Valentine’s Day for teachers’ top tips and so here are our Valentine tips for kindergarten teachers by kindergarten teachers.
 (There are some really good ones at the end, so be sure to read them all).

 Ms. Rosenberry says: Keep routines but add more fun!”

 Ms. Kane says: Let the kids help!
 I surprised them with red streamers and then one little guy was like but there are no hearts!!
 So instead of morning legos, I gave them each a piece of pink paper for them to cut out hearts to tape up

 Ms. Pena-Handley says: Over plan but doesn’t stress if you don’t get to everything.
 The point of the day is for the kids to have fun.
 Before the treats I made all of the kids put their gram bags in their backpacks so dismissal was a breeze.

 Ms. Slade says: I do an old school kindergarten day.
 Yesterday we made patterned valentine hats, made our party bags, passed out valentines (reading right?), ate did candy heart math and science, then we played the day away!
 It was perfection. #embracethechaos

 Ms. Horn says: I keep my schedule as normal as possible.
 We didn’t do anything until the last hour of the day.

 Ms. Stacy says: Have the students bring in their Valentine cards throughout the week and “deliver” them on the day they bring them.
 No mass chaos with a few deliveries each day.

 Ms. Torres says This year I blocked off 20 minutes for free play before and after the party.
 They needed it

 Ms. Schnieder says: We pass out valentines before the party.
 Also, in the past, I have had volunteers from an older grade come down to help pass out.